AkaraTawng/man-with-a-spade/README.md

 # Why? 🤔
-- I made this website for a local business.
-I wanted to practice and develop my skills in semantic HTML content structure, CSS structure, media queries, Flexbox, and JavaScript functionality.
+- I made this website for a local business following client requirements.
+At the same time, I wanted to practice and develop my skills in semantic HTML content structure, CSS structure, media queries, Flexbox, and JavaScript functionality.
 My goal was to create a fully responsive website with multiple interactive funcionalities and Google Maps API integration.

 ---